scikit-hep/awkward/docs-sphinx/reference/ak.types.OptionType.rst

 ak.types.OptionType
 -------------------

-The type of an :doc:`ak.layout.IndexedOptionArray`, :doc:`ak.layout.ByteMaskedArray`, :doc:`ak.layout.BitMaskedArray`, or
+The type of an :class:`ak.layout.IndexedOptionArray`, :class:`ak.layout.ByteMaskedArray`, :class:`ak.layout.BitMaskedArray`, or
-:doc:`ak.layout.UnmaskedArray`.
+:class:`ak.layout.UnmaskedArray`.

 In addition to the properties and methods described in :doc:`ak.types.Type`, an OptionType has the following.